brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 - **ZeRO stage 2 (ZeRO-2)**: the reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
 - **ZeRO stage 3 (ZeRO-3)**: the 16-bit model parameters are partitioned across the processes.
 ZeRO-3 will automatically collect and partition them during the forward and backward passes.

 Additionaly, on top of the previous stages, we can enable **ZeRO-Infinity**, an offload engine detailed in [ZeRO-Infinity](https://arxiv.org/abs/2104.07857) that offloads parameters to both CPU and NVMe memory for huge memory savings.
+Note: DeepSpeed offloading capabilities with ZeRO-Offload was introduced with ZeRO-2.
+ZeRO-Infinity is the next generation of offloading capabilities, accessible to ZeRO-3.
+More details [here](https://deepspeed.readthedocs.io/en/latest/zero3.html#zero).

 Long story short, finding the optimal parallelism hyperparameters is a hard problem.
 This is a resources allocation problem across the 3D volume in the data, parameters and layers space.
 It aims at finding the best partitioning across that 3D space, and allocating different partitions to different processors, in a way that best balances the compute time and/or memory across resources.
 In practice, balanced compute across resources allows for a low overall runtime, and balanced memory allows for an increase of the maximum model size.